prabhakar-tce/AnimalFarmCodeTest/README.md

 # AnimalFarmCodeTest
 Animal farm project

-It is SpringBoot application.
-Can be build using MAVEN.

-Exposing Animal Query and Animal farm statistics services.
+It is a SpringBoot application to expose services to query various Animal details available in the farm and provide Animal statistics.

 Steps for execution:
 - Import project into your IDE